pentops/j5build/README.md

 - PKL - looks interesting, but is typed in the config file itself rather than filling in a pre-defined schema.

-There are single purpose langiuages which also compare pretty well:
+There are single purpose languages which also compare pretty well:

 - PROTO is cool, single-purpose - that purpose being API definitions, and the basis for J5, but the extensions are getting out of hand.
 The 'defaults' we